BenjaminMcGee/EngineeringPortfolio/M&MSorter/README.txt

 This folder contains the 3D models I designed and printed when creating a machine that sorts M&M's by color.
-When exporting the files from Fusion 360 (where they were origionally created), the files were all rotated.
+When exporting the files from Fusion 360 (where they were originally created), the files were all rotated.
 I created this machine entirely independently, only externally assisted by the documentation of the products I used.